0x1nf3cted/updog/README.md

 -   [x] multiple clients to connect to a server
 -   [x] user can send multiple messages to the server
 -   [x] stop the connection when the client is inactive for 1min
+-   [x] make the user disconnect when he type /q after ensuring the message was sent succesfully (Bug)

 ### Features: